Taking time to practice mindfulness and be present in the moment can lead to lots of health benefits.

 6 Ways to Practice Mindfulness Every Day

-While you’re brushing your teeth, as you sip on a breakfast smoothie, or in the shower, really concentrate on what you’re doing.
-Think about the toothbrush running across your teeth, about the smell, taste, and feel of that smoothie in your mouth, or the water running over you in the shower.
+While you’re brushing your teeth, as you sip on a breakfast smoothie, or while you’re in the shower, really concentrate on what you’re doing.
+Think about the toothbrush running across your teeth, about the smell, taste, and feel of that smoothie in your mouth, or about the water running over you in the shower.
 Focus on each step, rather than thinking about all the other things you have to accomplish that day.
-It’s a much slower, relaxed start to your a.m.
+It’s a much slower, relaxed start to your morning.

-Lots of people like to zone out on the way to work, whether that’s with music or podcasts or a book.
+Lots of people like to zone out on the way to work, whether that’s with music, podcasts or a book.
 I challenge you to try to tune into your surroundings at least one day this week.
-Look and observe the people around you, notice the smells and sights, take in the feel of the car you’re driving or the bus or train you’re riding.
+Look and observe the people around you, notice the smells and sights, take in the feel of the car you’re driving or the bus or train you’re riding to help strengthen your mind power.

 Walking meditations can be really de-stressing and super peaceful—especially if you take it out in nature.
-You might have heard of “forest bathing,” which basically involves meditating among trees, plants, and dirt, which can really lift your mood.
+You might have heard of “forest bathing,” which basically involves meditating among trees, plants, and dirt.
 A review of this type of outdoor meditation finds that it can provide soothing and awe-inspiring benefits for the body, mind, and spirit, including stress relief (2).

 If you’ve never heard of eating mindfully, it’s time to test it out.
 Next time you’re hungry and reach for some food, stop whatever else you’re doing.
-Instead of eating in front of your computer or while you’re on the phone, focusing solely on the food you have in front of you.
+Instead of eating in front of your computer or while you’re on the phone, try quieting the mind and focusing solely on the food you have in front of you.
 Really taste each flavor you put in your mouth, chew slowly, and pay attention to textures, too.
-This will help you get more in tune with your hunger levels as well.
+This will help you get more in tune with your hunger levels and notice when you start feeling full.

 Take just a few minutes before you put your head on the pillow to sit in bed and just breathe.
 Focus on how your body feels and use this time to calm your mind, trying to get rid of negative thoughts from the day or any stressors still weighing on your shoulders.
 When you feel mentally at peace, you just might sleep better.

 Wouldn’t your day start out so much better if you had an extra five minutes in bed—a few seconds to yourself, no phone buzzing or emailing rolling in?
 It’s time to make that happen.
-Getting up just five minutes earlier and pressing play on a guided meditation or just focusing on your breathing—taking long inhales and exhales—can really start your day on a calmer, less-crazed foot.
+Getting up just five minutes earlier and pressing play on a guided meditation or taking time to focus on your breathing—taking long inhales and exhales—can really start your day on a calmer, less-crazed foot.

 Using Your Breath and Mantras for Mindfulness

-An easy way to start practicing mindful meditation is to just sit down, close your eyes, and start taking big inhales an exhales through your nose.
+Here’s an easy mindfulness-based stress reduction strategy: simply sit down, close your eyes, and start taking big inhales an exhales through your nose.
 Focus on the breath moving in and out of your body.
 You can count, if that helps keep your mind stay in the moment.
 Another option: Say a mantra to yourself, stating each word on an inhale or exhale.
 A few of my favorites:

 - “Be here now.”